Alpha2749/FluidSim/README.md

 `cd FluidSim`

-3. Install dependencies (exact versions)

-`uv pip install -r uv.lock`
-*or (latest compatible versions)*
-`uv pip install`

-4. To run the project using uv, simply run the following:
+3. To run the project using uv, simply run the following:

 `uv run main.py`